loggicat/Loggicat-Cloud-Wiki/README.md

 **Loggicat provides a solution to data leaks and drastically decrese the detection time for such issues from months to seconds or hours.**
 <br />
 There are two components:
-- Loggicat Cloud - A saas server to store security findings and configurations.
+- Loggicat Cloud - A SaaS server to store security findings and configurations.
 - Loggicat Watcher - Deployed on client machines or build machines to scan code, logs and databases.

 ---